sparkflows/sparkflows-docs/docs/user-guide/web-app/running-analytics-app.rst

           :alt: web-app
           :width: 65%

-   **Note :** When, user selects fields but missed to map required columns then it will throw error as shown below :
+   **Note :** When user selects fields but missed to map required columns then it will throw error as shown below :

        .. figure:: ../../_assets/web-app/run-app/error-notification.png